Nuitka/Nuitka-Action/README.md

           path: build/hello_world.exe
 ```

-# Limitations
+# Limitations (and Roadmap)

-- Currently, this action will use the python version that gets run via the `python` command on the runner.
-So, you should [setup-python](https://github.com/actions/setup-python) on the runner in a step prior to calling this action.

-# Roadmap

-- Add input parameters for various nuitka build settings and options
+- No input parameters yet for the many options provided by Nuitka for building the exe.
-- Support for Mac and Linux
+- No support yet for Mac and Linux [Roadmap].
-- Allow specifying desired python version
-- Optional caching nuitka dependencies (that it self downloads when needed)
-- Option to not install package dependencies and rely on dependencies being set in the calling workflow
+- Cannot yet override the hard-coded versions of Nuitka and its dependencies which may conflict with the dependencies of your project.
+Need an option to not upgrade/downgrade these if they are already installed.
-- Create a repo with various examples and tests for this action
+- Not many examples that demonstrate this action in use.

 ### Python and Package Dependencies

-This action installs the following python packages (which are specified in the [requirements.txt](requirements.txt) of this action repo)
+This action installs the following python packages (which are specified in the [requirements.txt](requirements.txt) of this action repo).

 ```
 nuitka==0.9.4